AndrewR-AYJ/community-starter-kit/README.md

 # welcome bot: A Probot App

-This bot acts as a community bot for people on my page.
+This is a bot developped by Andrew Rusu.
+Welcome to our program.

 ## What it does

-It will help whoever is on my page get around and find what they need.
+This bot will notify of the user when they create something on GitHub, such as an issue, a pull request, and etc.
+It will also notify users when they merge pull requests.

 ## Getting started